lee-joseph-i/dietsana/README.md

-# README

-  The Dietsana project is a built-from-scratch clone of Asana.
+###  The Dietsana project is a built-from-scratch clone of Asana.
 Asana is a web and mobile application designed to help teams organize, track, and manage their work.

-Link to live site:
+### Link to live site:

   https://dietsana.herokuapp.com/

-Technologies used:
+### Technologies used:

   Backend:
   Ruby on Rails